SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 ---

 ## Where is the Imaging Facility?
 The facility is located in the SWC on Level B2, immediately to the left as you come out of the lifts.

+### Getting started
+1. Attend the Facility Induction and laser safety training.
+These take place on the first Tuesday of each month at 09:45.
+Just turn up: no need to book.
+We start promptly and if you are late you have to wait until the next session.
+2. Start an account on the [PPMS Microscope Booking System](https://ppms.eu/ucl-swc/login/?pf=2).
+(Login id must be prefixed with "ad\" like this: "ad\tomo")
+3. Come and talk to us about your needs and we will train you as appropriate.

 ## Is there an induction?
 There is a facility intro along with the Laser Safety session on the **first Tuesday of each month starting at 09:45 sharp**.